Skip to content

 if isinstance(openai_message["content"], str):

-return cls.model_validate(openai_message)
+return cls.model_validate_ignore_extra(openai_message)

 return cls.model_validate(